kechcole/Blog-App/README.md

 ```

 Django must be notified of a login route else it will search for the file in a default account/ route.
-This error is corrected by adding a login url variable in the settings file.
+This error is corrected by adding a login `URL` variable in the settings file.
 This way, when users try searching a profile page, they are redirected to a login page.

 ```python